noeperez/indires_navigation/README.md

 * Finite State Machine that controls the macro-actions and a simple command-line program for testing:
 > roslaunch control_state_machine control_tester.launch

+## Version

-This package has been tested under ROS KINETIC distribution.
-Some issues in ROS MELODIC can arise.
-The package is a **work in progress** used in research prototyping.
-Pull requests and/or issues are highly encouraged.
+This package has been tested under ROS KINETIC and MELODIC distributions.

+Last modifications:

+* Removing dependency on FLANN library for NearestNeiborghs search.
+It has been replaced by a custom kdtree.

+* Update to ROS Melodic distro:

+	- Dependency on dedicated costmap_2d package has been removed.
+	- Adapted_move_base has been updated to be used in Melodic.
+	- Tf1 replaced by tf2.

 [1] Karaman, S., & Frazzoli, E. (2011).
 Sampling-based algorithms for optimal motion planning.
 The International Journal of Robotics Research, 30(7), 846–894. https://doi.org/10.1177/0278364911406761